On the affine invariant of simple hypersemitoric systems: Affine invariant in the presence of a line of curled tori

 \subsection{Motivation}

 The motivation for this section is the following situation: consider an integrable system $(M,\omega,F=(J,H))$ on a $4$-dimensional symplectic manifold such that $J$ generates an effective $S^1$-action.
 Furthermore, suppose that the isotropy weights at the fixed points of $J$ are of the form $(1,n)$ where $n\in \mathbb{Z}$, $|n|\geq 2$.
 Then the system may fail to be hypersemitoric due to the presence of degenerate points that are not parabolic.
-The generic situation is that in the bifurcation diagram there exist curves of hyperbolic-regular values that connect to a degenerate, non parabolic value from which it is further connecting to a so called generalized flap.
-However, it can also be the case that the curve of hyperbolic-regular values connects to a single degenerate, non-parabolic value.
-We want to consider these non-hypersemitoric scenarios.
+The generic situation is that in the bifurcation diagram there exist curves of hyperbolic-regular values that connect to a degenerate, nonparabolic value from which it is further connecting to the image of a so called generalized flap.
+However, it can also be the case that the curve of hyperbolic-regular values connects to a single degenerate, nonparabolic value.
+We want to consider these nonhypersemitoric scenarios.
 In Section \ref{s.examplecurledtori} we give an example of a line of curled tori ending in a single degenerate value and compute the classical actions of the system.
-In Section \ref{s.curledtorimicroflap} we give an example of the generic situation, i.e, a line of hyperbolic-regular values ending in a degenerate value connecting to a generalized flap, and compute the classical actions of the system.
+In Section \ref{s.curledtorimicroflap} we give an example of the generic situation, i.e, a line of hyperbolic-regular values ending in a degenerate value connecting to the image of a generalized flap, and compute the classical actions of the system.

 \begin{definition} Let $(M,\omega,J)$ be a Hamiltonian $S^1$-space.
 We say that the integrable system $(M,\omega,F=(J,H))$ is a \textit{system exhibiting a line of curled tori} if there exists a curve $c:[0,1]\rightarrow F(M)$ such that $c(]0,1[)$ consists of hyperbolic-regular values and $c(0)$ or $c(1)$ is in $\partial(F(M))$.
-Furthermore, each hyperbolic-regular value is required to have precisely one curled torus as pre-image. \end{definition} For an illustration of systems exhibiting a line of curled tori see Figure \ref{f.bifurcationdiagramX} and Figure \ref{f.bifurcationdiagrammicroflap}.
+Furthermore, each hyperbolic-regular value is required to have precisely one curled torus as preimage. \end{definition} For an illustration of systems exhibiting a line of curled tori see Figure \ref{f.bifurcationdiagramX} and Figure \ref{f.bifurcationdiagrammicroflap}.